Services supporting schools and settings

 • For information about the managed corporate catering contract, email general administrative support: catering.advisory.service@westsussex.gov.uk.

-For information on the support the Catering Services team can offer schools that deliver their own in-house catering or who contract directly to a supplier, see its section on West Sussex Services for Schools.
+For information on the support the Catering Services team can offer schools that deliver their own in-house catering or who contract directly to a supplier, see its section on West Sussex Services for Education.

 Visit the WSCC website for information on free school meals.